PML Deep Transmission Pan for Dodge RFE (68RFE, 65RFE, 66RFE, 5–45RFE, 45RFE)

 Filter and Gasket Information

-Note the location of the pick-up on the sump filters and the corresponding location on the stock pans.
+See the location of the pick-up on the filters and the corresponding location on the stock pans?
+For the "2WD" filter, the pick up would hit the bottom of the "4WD" pan.

 For PML part numbers 10304 and 11039, you can use either filter.